Build your future and help shape your city by studying Real Estate at Ulster and become a confident and forward thinking professional.

 Year: 2

-Professional bodies (such as the RICS) place a considerable emphasis on the need for professionalism and professional conduct to be demonstrated by all members.
-This module provides the student with the knowledge and skills to enable them to self-appraise and become critically self-aware in developing their career path to become a professional housing/real estate practitioner.
-The module also provides students with practical insights into building pathology and defect detection as well as the regulatory framework within which a real estate practitioner resides.
+This module develops a range of the professional skills of chartered surveyor working in the real estate industry.
+The professional body (RICS) places a considerable emphasis on the need for professionalism, professional conduct and legal awareness to be demonstrated by all members.
+This module provides the student with the knowledge and skills to enable them to self-appraise and become professionally self-aware in developing their career path to become a professional real estate practitioner.
+Furthermore, the practices of building measurement, along with the procedures for recording, calculating and presentation of measured data are developed which will equip the student with the skills required in a practice based environment.
+The module also provides learners with practical insights into the different technology and the digitisation of real estate marketing and the wider regulatory framework within which a real estate practitioner resides.

 Year: 2